Rhythmic gymnastics: Aesthetic gymnastics

 Rhythmic gymnastics grew out of the ideas of Jean-Georges Noverre (1727–1810), François Delsarte (1811–1871), and Rudolf Bode (1881–1970), who all believed in movement expression, where one used to dance to express oneself and exercise various body parts.
-Peter Henry Ling further developed this idea in his 19th-century Swedish system of free exercise, which promoted "aesthetic gymnastics", in which students expressed their feelings and emotions through body movement.
+From 1834, Pehr Henrik Ling further developed this idea in his 19th-century Swedish system of free exercise, which promoted "aesthetic gymnastics", in which students expressed their feelings and emotions through body movement.

 Swedish-style group gymnastics became increasingly popular for women from the mid-19th century through to the early 20th century.
 Although sports became associated with masculinity, group gymnastics were performed in indoor, private spaces and focused on correctly performing movements before an instructor, which fit societal ideals for women.
-Women's gymnastics also began to focus on qualities perceived as feminine, such as grace and expressiveness.
+Women's gymnastics began to focus on qualities perceived as feminine, such as grace and expressiveness.

 Ling's ideas were extended by Catharine Beecher, who founded the Western Female Institute in Cincinnati, Ohio, United States, in 1837.
 She developed a program where pupils exercised to music, moving from simple calisthenics that could be done in a classroom to more strenuous activities.
 While she promoted the exercises as being for all children, she emphasized that girls were especially lacking in exercise and that their health suffered for it.

+Harmonic gymnastics

 François Delsarte created a system of movement which was focused on creating expressive acting with natural poses, but it became a popular form of women's gymnastics for developing grace.
 In 1885, an American student of Delsarte, Genevieve Stebbins, published her first book, The Delsarte System of Expression.
-She soon began to perform popular solo dances, and she also went on to combine Delsarte's ideas with Ling's and develop her own gymnastics system.
+She soon began to perform popular solo dances, and she went on to combine Delsarte's ideas with Ling's and to develop her own gymnastics system.
 Dubbed "harmonic gymnastics", it encouraged late nineteenth-century American women to engage in physical culture and expression, in defiance of traditional gender norms.
 Stebbins provided the means, rationale, and model for exercise for middle-class women.

 During the 1880s, Émile Jaques-Dalcroze of Switzerland developed eurhythmics, a form of physical training for musicians and dancers.
 Robert Bode trained at the Dalcroze Eurythmic College and went on to found his own school.
 George Demeny of France created exercises to music that were designed to promote grace of movement, muscular flexibility, and good posture, and some exercises included apparatuses.

-The dancer Isadora Duncan was also significant in the development of rhythmic gymnastics.
+The dancer Isadora Duncan was significant in the development of rhythmic gymnastics.
 Influenced by Delsarte, Jaques-Dalcroze, and possibly by Stebbins, she developed her own theory of dance that departed from more rigid traditions like that of ballet.
 Her free dancing style incorporated running and jumping movements.